ZhgChg.Li

 }

-Encapsulation for Remote Request, mainly for data requests initiated by ResourceLoader.
+The encapsulation of Remote Request mainly serves the data requests initiated by the ResourceLoader.

 File information can be obtained from: